Why 200K People Couldn't Look Away From This Influencer's Viral Wedding Stunt

 It all points to a collective exhaustion with social media, and the pressure even us non-influencers feel.
 Because Fuchs is a "regular" person, we begin to question why our own lives don't seem to measure up to hers in comparison.
 Even if we don't mean to, we compare ourselves to influencers — which is precisely why brands love working with them so much.

 "Social media have shifted our conceptions of intimacy.
-They're so compelling precisely because they (purport to) offer us glimpses behind the curtain of other people's private lives, and enable us to share glimpses of our own," explains Sarah Handyside, a doctoral researcher at the Centre for the Study of Women and Gender at the University of Warwick in the UK.
+They're so compelling precisely because they (purport to) offer us glimpses behind the curtain of other people's private lives, and enable us to share glimpses of our own," explains Sarah Handyside, a doctoral researcher at the Centre for the Study of Women and Gender at the University of Warwick.
 "Of course, a massive amount of management and curation goes into it all — but acknowledging that work is disorienting."

 As if we weren't sensitive enough, the very mention of the word "wedding" has a galvanic effect, especially if it's a wedding few of us could ever hope to afford.
 The pressure surrounding weddings is not dissimilar to that surrounding social media; a convergence of the two is sure to get under people's skin.
 "The average American wedding now costs $30,000, and one of the most common reasons men today say they aren't ready to propose is that they aren't financially ready for that next step.
 A wedding of any size or style can be a significant expense," notes Hannah Orenstein, author of the novel Love at First Like.